Installing Cloudera Data Science Workbench 1.5.x on CDH

 The Cloudera Data Science Workbench installer will format and mount Docker on each gateway host.
 Make sure there is no important data stored on these devices.
 Do not mount these block devices prior to installation.

 Every Cloudera Data Science Workbench gateway host must have one or more block devices with at least 500 GB dedicated to storage of Docker images.
 The Docker block devices store the Cloudera Data Science Workbench Docker images including the Python, R, and Scala engines.
 Each engine image can weigh 15GB.

 Application Block Device or Mount Point

 The master host on Cloudera Data Science Workbench requires at least 500 GB for database and project storage.
 This recommended capacity is contingent on the expected number of users and projects on the cluster.
 While large data files should be stored on HDFS, it is not uncommon to find gigabytes of data or libraries in individual projects.
 Running out of storage will cause the application to fail.
 Cloudera recommends allocating at least 5 GB per project and at least 1 TB of storage in total.
 Make sure you continue to carefully monitor disk space usage and I/O using Cloudera Manager.

-Cloudera Data Science Workbench will store all application data at /var/lib/cdsw.
-In a CSD-based deployment, this location is not configurable.
+Cloudera Data Science Workbench stores all application data at /var/lib/cdsw.
+On a CSD-based deployment, this location is not configurable.
 Cloudera Data Science Workbench will assume the system administrator has formatted and mounted one or more block devices to /var/lib/cdsw on the master node.
 Note that Application Block Device mounts are not required on worker nodes.